agorsu/renamefiles-VBA/README.md

 Simple batch file renaming tool for excel

 ## Description
-Rename files is a small but handy spreadsheet tool that can help save time in renaming a large number of files within a folder.
-It will load in all the files inside a folder, allowing you to set a naming convention for the entire batch, file extension and unique name or list of names to apply to the files.
+Rename files is a small but handy spreadsheet tool that can help save time in renaming a large batch of files within a folder.
+After choosing a folder, tt will load in all the filenames into a table allowing you to set a naming convention from any list of names and apply it to the all the files.

 ## How to use
 1. Click the 'select folder' button to choose the path of the the files to be renamed.